 The city of Brasov is the gateway into the almost-mythical region of Transylvania, with most tourists spending only two nights in the city on their way to further discover this part of Romania.
-So if you are in a hurry, leave your 24 hours in the city in the capable hands of our local Brasov tour guides, and we promise you will want to stay much longer.
+So if you are in a hurry, leave your 24 hours in the city in our capable hands, and we promise you will want to stay much longer.

 Start your day in Brasov with a well-deserved coffee at Hoff Cafe, or the tiny Nola and Tekcafe coffee shops.
 These are currently the only three places in the Old Town offering specialty coffee properly brewed by trained baristas.
 From espresso to filtered coffee to energising teas, you’ll have plenty of choices, and the staff will ensure you leave the place smiling.
 You can always add some pastries or homemade cakes to your coffee for a balanced breakfast.